equk/c710/README.md

 This repo holds configuration etc for running archlinux on the acer chromebook C7 / C710

-The chromebook is configured to boot linux only using a custom compiled [coreboot BIOS image](http://www.coreboot.org/Welcome_to_coreboot)
+The chromebook is configured to boot linux only using a custom compiled [coreboot BIOS image](http://www.coreboot.org/)

-You can find the coreboot source on the [chromiumos fork of coreboot](https://chromium.googlesource.com/chromiumos/third_party/coreboot).
 I have the parrot variant (celeton 847), there are 2 variants so be careful.

 RAM has been upgraded to 4GB